 In men, testosterone is delivered primarily in the testicles, with a limited quantity made in the adrenal organs.
 The hypothalamus and pituitary organ control testosterone creation.

 As per FDA normal testosterone level is 280-1,100 ng/dl.
 Testosterone levels below this threshold qualify for hypogonadism.

 The hypothalamus trains the pituitary organ on how much testosterone to deliver, and the pituitary organ gives the message to the testicles.

-Testosterone is engaged with the advancement of male sex organs before birth, and the improvement of optional sex qualities at adolescence.
+Testosterone is engaged with the advancement of male sex organs before birth and the improvement of optional sex qualities during adolescence.